The folklore & evermore Era

 Songwriter of the Year

-Also that month, Taylor was named “Songwriter of the Year” by Apple Music, which led to a revealing interview about the year that solidified her place among the greatest musicians of all time.
-In an hour-long virtual conversation with music journalist Zane Lowe recorded on the release day of evermore, she reflected:
+Also that month, Taylor was named “Songwriter of the Year” by Apple Music, which led to an hour-long revealing interview with Zane Lowe about the creation of folklore and evermore, as well as the year that solidified her place among the greatest musicians of all time.

 The Quintessential Quarantine Album